Ayofase/Ayofase-netflix-performance-insights/README.md

               [Content Engagement](https://public.tableau.com/app/profile/ayomide.fase2159/viz/Netflixrevenueandengagement/CONTENTVIEWERSHIPANDENGAGEMENTTRENDS#3)

 ## Results
 ### Global Revenue, Membership and ARPU Performance
-Netflix demonstrated substantial growth in global streaming revenue and membership between Q1 2019 and Q1 2024.
+Substantial growth in global streaming revenue and membership between Q1 2019 and Q1 2024.
 Global streaming revenue more than doubled, reaching $9.4 billion in Q1 2024, signifying strong financial performance.
-This impressive revenue growth was fueled by a considerable rise in global membership, which peaked at 270 million subscribers in Q1 2024, a remarkable increase from 149 million in Q1 2019.
+This impressive revenue growth was accompanied by a considerable rise in global membership, which peaked at 270 million subscribers in Q1 2024, a remarkable increase from 149 million in Q1 2019.
 While both revenue and membership experienced consistent growth, the pace of expansion varied.
 Notably, Q1 2024 saw the highest quarterly revenue and membership figures, with a quarterly revenue increase of approximately 31% and a substantial 15% surge in membership.
 Although the specific data is presented in the image below it suggest that  the growth both revenue and memberships peaked in Q1 2020 with a revenue increase of 33.6% and membership increase of 48.3%, consistent with when the global pandemic and lockdowns started leading to a boost in demand for home entertainment.
 Global ARPU reached its highest point ($10.7) in Q1 2021, driven by a 4.66% quarterly increase, indicating effective pricing strategies

 ![revenue_performance_chart](https://github.com/user-attachments/assets/0288f626-f184-417b-b3d5-087a4d4c86d4)